 Claus Spreckels (c1890)

-The original Spreckles Mansion, destroyed by fire in 1906
+The old Spreckels Mansion, as gutted by fire in 1906

 Large and handsome Francophile mansions, built by Adolph B. Spreckels ca. 1912-1913 on a dramatic viewpoint in San Francisco’s exclusive Pacific Heights area, has long occupied a prominent visual and social role in the city.